mediacloud/web-search/dokku-scripts/README.md

-## Scripts to assist creating and deploying web-search as a Dokku App
+## Creating and deploying web-search as a Dokku App

 These scripts are used to run web-search in production, for final "staging" testing, and for developers to test their changes under